7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

 `my:get()` sends a GET request--nothing to do with websockets yet--to the cowboy server that I setup to listen on port 8080; and the case statement handles the response.
 Note that `my:get()` sends the GET request to the same route, "/", that the cowboy Getting Started guide already setup a route and handler for.

-Here's the result of compiling and running the release, then running the gun code:
+Here's the result of compiling and running the release:

 ```
 ~/erlang_programs/my_gun$ gmake run